pantheon-systems/pantheon-geolocation-shortcodes/README.md

 Addititionally, Pantheon Advanced Global CDN must be active and configured for Geolocation shortcodes to work.

+Any other plugins that use the `[geoip]` shortcode should be uninstalled or deactivated before using Pantheon Geolocation Shortcodes.

 ## Updating
 Updating the plugin depends on how you installed it.
 If you installed it via Composer, you can update it via Composer depending on your version constraints.
 See [Versions and constraints](https://getcomposer.org/doc/articles/versions.md) for more information.